lucyktan/lucyktan.github.io/about.md

 permalink: "/about/"
 ---

-I'm a software engineer in San Francisco, where I work on scaling and bringing machine learning models into production.
-My goal is to become a better machine learning engineer and researcher.
-This is a place for me to write about my learnings.
+I am currently a graduate student at Harvard University studying data science and machine learning.
+Previously, I worked as a software engineer on building end-to-end production-level machine learning workflows in the cloud.